arhen/WebRESTfulApiBenchmark/README.md

 - 3.Simple Listing

-Return Students Listing as JSON.
+Return Students Listing with order ascending by their Fullname (Firstname + Lastname) .

 - 4.Relation Listing

 Return relational many-to-many mapping between students and class.
-We will listing  all studetns who has been enrollment on "Math" class and a list of every other class that student has been enrollment.
+We will listing  all studetns who has been enrollment on "Math" class and a list of every other class that student has been enrollment with order title class by ascending.

 ## Notes